2018's 10 Best

 Allicin Use is a Myth

-Allicin dictates the discussion about most garlic supplements, and for that reason it must be the first myth we bust.
-Allicin does have the chemical properties to be stronger than penicillin, clear up cholesterol, and improve blood glucose levels, but it does not have the stability to be of any use.
+Allicin dictates the discussion about most garlic supplements.
+And for that reason, it must be the first myth we bust.
+Allicin has the chemical properties to be stronger than penicillin.
+And it can clear up cholesterol, and improve blood glucose levels.
+But it does not have the stability to be of any use.

-It is impossible to contain allicin in a supplement or pill, it will dissolve in blood after a few minutes with little to no impact on your system, and there is no guarantee (or chance) that the compounds needed to create allicin will convert to allicin.
+It is impossible to include allicin in a supplement or pill.
+It will dissolve in blood after a few minutes with little to no impact on your system.
+And there is no guarantee that the compounds needed to create allicin will convert to allicin.

-So before you bounce off this site to find a better product, why don’t you take a look at the rest of the facts and myths regarding garlic.
+So before you bounce off this site to find another product, why don’t you take a look at the rest of the facts and myths regarding garlic?
 You might find just what you’re looking for.
 See the #1 Garlic Supplement now